ayakacxy/TIS_envelope/README.md

-# High-Performance JAX-based Solver for Temporal Interference Stimulation Envelope Electric Fields
+# High-Performance Temporal Interference Stimulation Envelope Solver Module based on JAX

-## Project Description
+This project provides a high-performance computing module based on the `JAX` framework for rapidly solving the envelope field distribution of Temporal Interference Stimulation (TIS).

-This repository provides a high-performance computational module based on the `JAX` framework for rapidly calculating the Temporal Interference Stimulation (TIS) envelope electric field distribution.
-The calculation of the envelope field is a major computational bottleneck in TIS simulation and optimization, especially in detailed models involving a large number of voxels.
+Temporal interference technology generates a low-frequency envelope at the difference frequency by superimposing high-frequency currents, which is used to achieve non-invasive focused stimulation of deep brain regions.
+The calculation of the envelope field is a major computational bottleneck in TIS simulation and optimization, especially in fine models requiring the processing of a large number of voxels.

-This module leverages JAX's `Just-In-Time (JIT)` compilation and vectorization strategies, among other optimizations, to significantly accelerate the envelope field calculation speed.
-It is suitable for accelerating TIS-based neuromodulation simulations, parameter optimizations, and other related research.
+This module utilizes `JAX`'s optimization strategies such as `Just-In-Time (JIT)` compilation and vectorization to significantly improve the speed of envelope field calculation, and can be used to accelerate research work such as TIS-based neuromodulation simulation and parameter optimization.

-## Associated Publication
+## Related Research Paper

-This code is the implementation of the high-performance computational module described in the following research paper:
+This code is the implementation of the high-performance computing module from the following research paper:

 **"Multi-Channel Temporal Interference Retinal Stimulation Based on Reinforcement Learning"** *Xiayu Chen, Wennan Chan, Yingqiang Meng, Runze Liu, Yueyi Yu, Sheng Hu, Jijun Han, Xiaoxiao Wang, Jiawei Zhou, Bensheng Qiu, Yanming Wang*
-[Link to Paper (e.g., arXiv or journal page)]
+[Paper Link (e.g., arXiv or journal page)]

-*Please cite our paper if you use this code in your research.*
+*If you use this code in your research, please cite our paper.*

-## 功能与特性
+## Features

-*   **高效计算：** 基于 JAX 实现，通过 JIT 编译和硬件加速（CPU/GPU），显著提升包络场计算速度。
+*   **High Efficiency:** Based on JAX, significantly improves envelope field calculation speed through JIT compilation and hardware acceleration (CPU/GPU).
-*   **公式实现：** 实现了论文中用于计算任意方向包络场最大值的公式（参考论文公式 (4)），适用于处理电场矢量。
+*   **Formula Implementation:** Implements the formula used in temporal interference stimulation to calculate the maximum value of the envelope field in any direction, suitable for processing electric field vectors.
 $$
 \begin{equation}
 	\left| \vec{E}_{AM}(\vec{r}) \right| =